 As your furnace gets older, parts break.
-Getting furnace repair Raleigh, NC is not unusual for a homeowner who has an older furnace.
+Getting furnace repairs, is not unusual for a homeowner who has an older furnace.
 However, if you find yourself constantly putting more and more money into your furnace for repairs, it may be a good idea to investigate a whole new furnace.
-A skilled HVAC expert in your area should be able to give you some advice about the longevity of your existing furnace.
+A skilled HVAC Nate certified expert technician at RS Mechanical should be able to give you some advice about the longevity of your existing furnace.

 The Dreaded Yellow Pilot Light

 Every furnace has a front panel that you can see into.
 This panel will display a pilot light that runs your furnace.
 If this pilot light is blue, you're in good shape.
 However, if this light is yellow, you've got a big problem.
 The yellow light is a sign that the flame is leaking carbon monoxide.
 Therefore, it is important to have carbon monoxide detectors in your home to alert you of this potential hazard.
 If you have a yellow pilot light, get a heating repair technician there as soon as possible.
 To check for a cracked heat exchanger A combustion analysis needs to be preformed by a qualified technician.

 Your furnace should be running smoothly and silently.
 If you start to notice any sort of squeaking or strange popping noises, it could be a sign that your furnace is on its last leg.
 You should contact your RS Mechanical technician to ensure that no parts of the furnace have worked themselves loose and to check out the general issue that your furnace is having.
 It's not uncommon for older furnaces to have squeaky belts and pulleys.
 Like most mechanical equipment it will begin to make noises alerting you it needs servicing.
 If you ignore the warning signs it will most likely fail when you need it the most.